matecom57/santosg57-articulostesis/docs/source/gifted/gifted_2019_title.rst

     "title": "A gifted SNARC?
 Directional spatial-numerical associations in gifted children with high-level math skills do not differ from controls.",

     "title": "The role of frontal and parietal cortex in the performance of gifted and average adolescents in a mental rotation task.",

+El papel de la corteza frontal y parietal en el desempeño de adolescentes superdotados y promedio en una tarea de rotación mental.

     "title": "Ordinary extraordinary: Elusive group differences in personality and psychological difficulties between STEM-gifted adolescents and their peers.",